Qiskit/documentation/README.md

 There are two ways to deal with cSpell incorrectly complaining about a word, such as abbreviations.

 1. Ignore the word in the local markdown file by adding a comment to the file, like below.
-The word is not case-sensitive, and the comment can be placed anywhere.
+The word is not case-sensitive, and the comment can be placed anywhere (inside a markdown cell, in the source part).
+Note that in the text editor, each line is surrounded by quotes and ends with /n.
+So it looks like this:  "{/* cspell:ignore hellllooooo, ayyyyy */}/n"

 ```
 {/* cspell:ignore hellllooooo, ayyyyy */}